 Well, first off, make sure you're seen by a physician as soon as possible because oftentimes other risk factors that you have can complicate it, like your diabetes or et cetera.

-Uh, once you're in that place of care, you want to make sure that you don't miss low oxygen levels.
+Once you're in that place of care, you want to make sure that you don't miss low oxygen levels.

 And yet you're wandering around happily making jokes.

-And so there's this disconnect between the level of oxygen in your blood, which is dangerously low and how you feel.
+And so there's this disconnect between the level of oxygen in your blood, which is dangerously low, and how you feel.

-So by the time you come to the hospital, and this happened to someone like last night that I was involved with, it's an emergency.
+So by the time you come to the hospital, and this happened to someone last night that I was involved with, it's an emergency.

 And once you put the breathing tube in, that's a major step backwards.